quepasajefe/trading-library/transcripts-raw/03-pd-arrays.md

-# PD Arrays - 2025 Models Series Lecture
+# PD Arrays - 2025 Model Series Lecture 03

 Hello there, I hope that you are doing well.
 Welcome to this new lecture of the 2025 Models series.
 This lecture is going to be on PD arrays.